 The Bailiff Training Module is a simple course delivered by IFM and is specific to Scottish fisheries legislation.

-The course is distance learning and very simple in structure – candidates are provided with a hard copy of the IFM Bailiff Training Manual and are tested on their knowledge of Scottish salmon fisheries legislation and good operational practice.
-A formal examination is convened in spring, and sometimes also later in the same year, if there is sufficient demand.
-The spring examination is usually timed to coincide with the annual Bailiffs Seminar, organised by Fisheries Management Scotland and IFM.
-Regional examinations can be arranged where there is sufficient local demand for those that cannot attend the seminar.
+The course is distance learning and very simple in structure – candidates are provided with a copy of the IFM Bailiff Training Manual and are tested on their knowledge of Scottish salmon fisheries legislation and good operational practice.
+A formal examination is convened on a bi-annual basis.

 - course materials